ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex06_Shiny/Ex06_Shiny.md

 ``` r
 ui <- fluidPage()
 ```
+> Add this code to your files.

 > To see the result we have to save these two scripts and run code in **`server.R`**.
 A browser tab will be opened and we should see empty web page.

-At the start of every `shiny` app we will have to load `shiny` library to be able to run any app.
+> At the start of every `shiny` app we will have to load `shiny` library to be able to run any app.
 Afterwards, the server part is defined.
 It must be a function with input and output parameters.
 The body of the function can contain R codes and scripts that do all the heavy work that will be displayed in form of outputs on the web page.

-Then comes the definition of the `ui` part.
+> Then comes the definition of the `ui` part.
 It must return a `fluidPage()` object.
 This object basically rewrites everything within to HTML, CSS and JavaScript codes and hence does all the web developement work for us.

-And since this is not a single R script `shiny` app, we don't have to call the `shinyApp()` function.
+> And since this is not a single R script `shiny` app, we don't have to call the `shinyApp()` function.

-This piece of code is a template that can be used at the start of development of any `shiny` app.
+> This piece of code is a template that can be used at the start of development of any `shiny` app.

 ### Inputs and outputs
 Basically every `shiny` app will contain two sets of elements - inputs and outputs.
 We will use these to interact with a user and with our server R scripts.
 Since we want to show both inputs and outputs to the `shiny` app user, we will add this kind of elements as arguments to `fluidPage()`.